sujal-suhaas/recipe-app/README.md

 # Recipe & Meal Planning App

 Welcome to the Recipe & Meal Planning App!
-This app helps you plan your meals, save your favorite recipes, and manage your dietary preferences all in one place.
+This app helps you plan your meals, search recipes, and save your favorite recipes.
 With a seamless user experience and robust authentication system, you can safely store your personal meal plans and access them anytime, anywhere.

 ## Features